ASL-UNR/RIFE_m/clarifications.md

 ## Please help document the gradiant accumulation?
 - Commit 3575169 ["adding gradient accumulation for the 8 triplets per septuplet"]
 - Why was this done?
 Is it a established practice?
-- Answer: I wanted to maintain the batch size
+- Answer: I wanted to maintain the batch size to keep the learning rate the same; since the model is only stepped once every 4 triplets, the batch size should still be treated as the same.
+I average the 4 losses before the optimization step.
+I think it is an established practice, it seems to be used in DAIN (CVPR 2019), and from some reading online, it seems accumulating the gradient across multiple micro-batches and stepping once per large batch has been done.
+Since I'm not as knowledgeable in the subject, though, it would be very helpful to hear your thoughts on this.

 ## Record of Hyperparameters & their effects, trained/fine-tuned model checkpoints & metrics?
 - List of Hyperparameters and one-line/10 word explanations